Package 'rapbase'

 org = org$value, paramNames = paramNames, paramValues = paramValues,

-reports = reports, orgs = orgs, eligible = TRUE
+reports = reports, orgs = orgs, eligible = TRUE, freq = "month", user

 )